Avoidability beyond paths: Positive results

 \section{Positive results}

 Up to now, we know few examples of inherent two-rooted graphs.
 The first one is an infinite series consisting of endpoint-rooted paths.
-Their inherence was proved in~\cite{MR4245221}.
-Here we provide a more general approach that allows us to simplify the proof of this result (see \cref{ssec:endpoints}).
+Their inherence was proved by Bonamy et al.~\cite{MR4245221}.
+Here we provide a more general approach, illustrate it with a proof of the result of Bonamy et al.~\cite{MR4245221} (see \cref{ssec:endpoints}), and use it to prove \cref{th:stv}.

 We believe that there are more connected inherent two-rooted graphs.
 Our main candidate is mentioned in \cref{conj-stv}.
-In our notation it is isomorphic to $T_1(2,0,1) = T_3(1,0)$ (also see \cref{picT110}).
+In our notation it is isomorphic to $T_1(2,0,1) = T_3(1,0)$ (see also \cref{picT110}).

 In \cref{proof-of-th:stv} we provide a partial result supporting this conjecture (\Cref{th:stv}).
 Let us mention that all two-rooted combs of type III might be inherent.
 This is open.
 In \cref{ssec:more} we list some other open cases.
 In \cref{ssec:disconnected} we give a sufficient condition for inherence of disconnected two-rooted graphs.